-Clark adds Nemours also now follows up with pharmacists to make sure kids are picking up their prescribed asthma medication.
+Clarke adds Nemours also now follows up with pharmacists to make sure kids are picking up their prescribed asthma medication.

-“Our analytics team actually accumulates all of that data and works to give information to our care coordinators and our providers in a consolidated fashion, to allow them to actually provide … as much of their time providing care so they don’t have to sift through data,” said Clark.
+“Our analytics team actually accumulates all of that data and works to give information to our care coordinators and our providers in a consolidated fashion, to allow them to actually provide … as much of their time providing care so they don’t have to sift through data,” said Clarke.

 The Nemours Value-Based Services Organization got its start shortly before the state announced it would move all Medicaid contracts to value-based purchasing.